Easier Renewals, More Cost Savings with Zylo Contract Center

 With that in mind, answering these three critical questions can determine the current state of spending:

 For example, consider the increasing myriad of marketing technology tools.
 In 2011, 150 digital tools were available to marketing leaders.
-Today, the number of tools available to marketers exceeds more than 7,000 applications.
+Today, the number of tools available to marketers is nearly 10,000 applications.
 Specific tools for human resources, finance, and other business unit functions have followed similar trajectories.

 But while ownership is no longer entirely in the hands of IT professionals, it’s frequently IT’s task to pinpoint each tool’s cost, ownership, and effectiveness for the business as a whole.